Darwin1972/kafka-mirrormaker-azure-tutorial/README.md

 *   Configure the Apache Kafka tool mirrormaker
 *   Send message produced on-prem to Microsoft Azure Event Hub

+Please note: This tutorial is only for dev / poc (proof of concept) environment and not for production environment.

 ## Step 1

 **Prerequisite:**